mheh/lugormod-community/README.md

 # Lugormod U# 2.4.8.4 Blank Server

 This is a setup of Lugormod U# 2.4.8.4 +Wp +Fp for linux servers.
-It has everything in the correct location so you can copy these files to your directory and launch the server with ./jka_start

 It also has an added /info command which is just a dummy command pointing to /help in order to fix OpenJK compatability.